thomassie/thomassie.github.io/DogsOfZurich.md

 ![Dogs --- Dashboard_all.png]({{site.baseurl}}/img/Dogs --- Dashboard_all.png)

+Dogs of Zurich is a dashboard that provides an overview about the dog types registered in the city of Zurich (CH).
+I

 ## Why this dashboard...?
 Do I have a particular interest in dogs?
 Nope, definitely not.
 Rather, I wanted to check out two functionalities in [Tableau](tableau.com):